Outline of the information privacy and data retention policy:

-As a core principle, during synchronization, none of the Riva components cache or write the message content of emails or store any private information for opportunities, cases, quotes, projects, contacts, accounts, appointments, etc. to any persistent storage on the Riva servers at any time.
+As a core principle, during synchronization, none of the Riva components persist message content of emails or store any private information for opportunities, cases, quotes, projects, contacts, accounts, appointments, etc. to any long-term storage on the Riva servers at any time.
 This information is retrieved, received, converted, transformed, and transmitted, and an absolute minimal information sub-set is stored.

 If the metadata is opened using query tools, it is not possible to re-create the item or to determine any details about the content that had previously synchronized from the information stored in the metadata.
 The metadata alone cannot be used to build or restore any information that has been previously synchronized.